amandasposito/amandasposito.github.io/_posts/2021-01-04-postgres-lateral-join.md

 Execution Time: 928.809 ms
 ```

-Let's break it down this output.
+Let's break it down.

 Starting form the bottom, we can see that we are doing a `index scan` using the index that we created when we created the tables.
 This means that we can read only some of the rows in a table, and since we want a small set of rows, postgres can directly ask the index.
+This is faster than the seq scan.

 Then we apply the `sort`, and we see that we are using the `top-N heapsort` in this case.
 This sort is used when you only want a couple of sorted rows.
 Which fits perfectly for our case of fetching the 2 most recent movies.

-After that we limit and perform the join.
+After that, we limit and perform the join using a nested loop (where the right relation is scanned once for every row found in the left relation), and then return.

 ### Conclusion

 We can see from the output that the execution time using the `row_number` was around **8.5s**, and the `lateral` was around **0.9s**.

+The `row_number` solution has to do a lot more work, reading through all the table rows and remove a lot of rows, so it can return the desired output.
+This is visible by its execution time.
+While the `lateral` join solution is able to make use of indexes and a better sort method.

 There is probably a few things we could do to optimize both the `row_number` solution and the `lateral` one.
-But we can also see that in general, for this TOP-N case, the `lateral join` fits better.
+But we in general, for this TOP-N case, the `lateral join` is a better fit.

 I hope that helps!